Here's the latest fallout at Harvard, MIT and Penn after the antisemitism hearing

 Calls for Gay and Kornbluth's removal remain firm

-On Monday, New Jersey Rep. Josh Gottheimer told Morning Edition that he supported Gay's removal.
+On Monday, Rep. Josh Gottheimer, D-N.J., told Morning Edition that he supported Gay's removal.

 "This wasn't the first incident," he said.
 "Despite the fact that these incidents have been brought to the attention of the president of Harvard and the other presidents, there's been no action."